Phil Heath lets

 October 2004

-Portaferry Lifeboat during a business trip to
+visit to Portaferry Lifeboat during a business

-Northern Ireland.
+trip to Northern Ireland.

 Phil (centre)